 Concerning the trigger modes of the Spectrum MI, MC and MX D/A boards, you can choose between three external TTL trigger modes and one internal software trigger.
 This chapter is about to explain the different trigger modes and setting up the board's registers for the desired mode.
-Every analog Spectrum board has one dedicated SMB connector mounted in it's bracket for feeding in an external trigger signal or outputting a trigger signal of an internal trigger event.
-As only one connector is available for external trigger I/O, it is not possible to forward the external trigger signal that is fed in to another board.
-If this is necessary, you need to first split up the external trigger signal.
+Every digital Spectrum board has dedicated lines in the multipin connector for feeding in an external trigger signal and for outputting a trigger signal of an external trigger event.
+Although two seperate lines for trigger in and out are available through the multipin connector, it is not possible to output the internal software trigger event.
+The trigger outputs therefore can be used only if an external trigger is fed in or your digital board has additional internal trigger modes besides the software trigger.
+This can be used to trigger other boards or other external equipment.